yann1ckv/uiheaven/README.md

 ```

 ```
-Create .env folder and specify the port number your the app should be running on and specify the database
+Create .env file and specify the port number your the app should be running on and specify the database
 ```

 ```